ClimateImpactLab/energy-code-release-2020/2_projection/2_running_projections/readme.md

 # Prerequisites
 - In order to run and process projections, you will need to have access to four additional git repos; `impact-calculations`, `open-estimate`, `impact-common`, and `prospectus-tools`.
 Please see documentationn in those repos for instructions for loading and using those codes.
 - To run projections, you will also need access to two conda environments:
-  - `risingverse`: a python 3 conda environment used for running and aggregating projections (where aggregation refers to conversion of impacts into units of dollars rather than energy consumption per capita, for a range of pricing scenarios, and aggregating across space to get global time series of impacts).
-See [here](https://github.com/ClimateImpactLab/risingverse) for install instructions
+  - `energy_env_py3`: a python 3 conda environment used for running and aggregating projections (where aggregation refers to conversion of impacts into units of dollars rather than energy consumption per capita, for a range of pricing scenarios, and aggregating across space to get global time series of impacts).
-  - `risingverse-py27`: a python 2 conda environment used for extracting projection system outputs.
-See [here](https://github.com/ClimateImpactLab/risingverse-py27) for install instructions.
+  - `energy_env_py2`: a python 2 conda environment used for extracting projection system outputs.
     - By "extraction", we mean converting our climate model specific projection `.ncdf` outputs into `.csv` files containing means and quantiles of the impacts across these climate model specific projections.
 - You will also need access to the climate and socioeconomic data used by the projection system.
 - Finally, you will need to have used the config writer `2_projection/1_prepare_projection_files/2_generate_projection_configs.do`, and made sure that the configs produced reflect the set up on your server.

 # Run instructions

+Note: The following section describes how we run all the projections used in the paper.
+However, since we haven't released the full input data for all the projections, we will provide an example projection and example aggregation that you can run by `./2_running_projections.sh`.

 ## Running a projection
 To run a projection (after following set up instructions in the `impact-calculations` repo) run this bash command from within the `impact-calculations` repo: